gaurav-95/gaurav-95/README.md

 ![](https://komarev.com/ghpvc/?username=gaurav-95&style=for-the-badge)

-- Here I put my contributions to the python code space to create something unique out of ideas and mysterious patterns that the universe has left for us to explore ... 🕵️‍♂️

-- 🧘‍♂️ To me, coding and meditation go hand in hand.
-It requires full attention and awareness of all things.
-A steady flow from the head to the hands.
+- I find a deep connection between coding and meditation.
+Both require full attention and awareness, allowing ideas to flow from the mind to the hands.
+There is so much more to discover in the world of coding, like hidden patterns and fascinating concepts.
-We haven't yet, seen below the tip of the 🧊-berg of what this world has to offer to us!

-- Check out this app where I've developed all A.I.
-Features in it: https://play.google.com/store/apps/details?id=com.mynd.neus<br />
+- I have developed an app that includes advanced AI features.
+You can find it on the Google Play Store: https://play.google.com/store/apps/details?id=com.mynd.neus<br />

-For more details about the projects I have worked on for my company, please refer to my resume available on LinkedIn.
+- If you'd like to learn about the projects I have worked on for my company, you can find more details in my professional resume on LinkedIn.

+- Through these experiences, I continue to explore the endless possibilities and mysteries that the coding world has to offer.

 <!-- Actual text -->